Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Constant correlation between Gaussian observations

 This would be a problem for inference about $\mu$, because in the latter situation, for the arithmetic mean $\bar{X}_n$:

 This means that the mean is inconsistent for $\mu$ as long as $\rho\sigma^2>0$; confidence intervals and tests computed based on the i.i.d. assumption will be biased, possibly dramatically so.

-Although $\rho$ is identifiable in the classical sense, it turns out to not be identifiable from observed data.
-It is not even possible to distinguish any two $\rho_1\neq\rho_2$ from data (in fact, plots of data generated from model M1 with different values for $\rho$ including the i.i.d. case $\rho=0$ do not reveal any features by which these distributions could be distinguished). $\mu$ in model M1 is not identifiable from data either, but two $\mu_1\neq\mu_2$ are distinguishable from data, see Section \ref{sidentdist}. \end{example}
+Although $\rho$ is identifiable in the classical sense, it turns out to not be empirically identifiable from observed data.
+It is not even possible to empirically distinguish any two $\rho_1\neq\rho_2$ (in fact, plots of data generated from model M01 with different values for $\rho$ including the i.i.d. case $\rho=0$ do not reveal any features by which these distributions could be distinguished). $\mu$ in model M01 is not empirically identifiable either, but two $\mu_1\neq\mu_2$ are empirically distinguishable, see Section \ref{sidentdist}. \end{example}

-The following lemma shows that in model M1, the conditional distribution given the mean $\bar{X}_n$ is the same as for i.i.d., therefore uncorrelated, Gaussian random variables.
-But the mean does not hold information about correlations (or rather, any information about correlations is confounded with the information about the true means), meaning that model M1 cannot be distinguished from model M0 based on the data alone. \begin{lemma} Write $\X_n= ,\ \Y_n= $.
+The following lemma shows that in model M01, the conditional distribution given the mean $\bar{X}_n$ is the same as for i.i.d., therefore uncorrelated, Gaussian random variables.
+But the mean does not hold information about correlations (or rather, any information about correlations is confounded with the information about the true means), meaning that model M1 cannot be distinguished from model M0 based on the data alone. \begin{lemma} $\X_n= ,\ \Y_n= $.
 Assume

 Then, for

 which does not depend on $\mu$. \end{lemma} Thus, conditionally on the mean, $\X_n$ will look like i.i.d.
 Gaussians with variance $(1-\rho)\sigma^2$; for $\rho>0$ there is less variation of the $X_i$ given their mean than their unconditional variance.
 On the other hand, $\bar{X}_n$ has a larger variance than under independence ($\rho=0$).